6 Most Common TPD Claims with Examples

 Common Types of TPD Claims in Australia

-This article outlines the common types of TPD claims in Australia, which will help you understand your options when permanently disabled.
+This article outlines the common types of TPD claims in Australia, which will help you understand your options if you are permanently disabled.

 You likely don’t know your legal entitlements when you have an illness or injury and are unable to work.
-Although most Australian workers have Total and Permanent Disability (TPD) insurance coverage through their superannuation fund, they are often unaware they can make a TPD claim.
+Although most Australian workers have Total and Permanent Disability (TPD) insurance coverage through their superannuation fund, they are often unaware that they can make a TPD claim, which offers vital financial support when they can’t work.

 At Aussie Injury Lawyers, our TPD lawyers let you know if you can make a TPD claim, for free – Call Now 1300 873 252